-- View examples of other online manual templates to get a sense of what you need to include, and what can be left out.
+- View examples of other online user manual templates to get a sense of what you need to include, and what can be left out.

 Impress Your Readers

-Not only must your online manual be clear, thorough, and well-structured, it needs to look great too.
+Not only must your user manual be clear, thorough, and well-structured, it needs to look great too.
 Especially now, more than ever.
 With millions of software, websites, and apps being published daily, competition is fierce.
 The visual aesthetic of your product is the first thing your user is going to notice.
 It’s every bit, if not more, important than the overall user experience.

-Here’s some tips on how to create the most useful and visually striking online manuals:
+Here are some tips on how to create the most useful and visually striking online manuals:

 Use Color Thoughtfully and Strategically.

 - Large blocks of unbroken text can be intimidating to a user, particularly when reading on a screen.
 Consider highlighting important text using bold colored font or shaded boxes to help important information stand out.
-This helps to creates a hierarchy of information, focus, and flow.
+This helps to create a hierarchy of information, focus, and flow.

 The way you use color can also help shape the user’s experience, adding another element of personality to your user manual design.
 As a general rule, your color scheme needs to be in harmony with itself.
 Too much unity, however, can lead to a bland and underwhelming design.